 As a general rule, Clackamas Community College will modify policies, practices, and procedures to permit the use of a service animal by an individual with a disability within guidance of the following definitions and guidelines;

-Service Animal is defined as the following a dog (or miniature horse) that has been individually trained to do work or perform tasks directly related to the disability for the benefit of an individual with a disability.
+Service Animal is defined as the following; a dog (or miniature horse) that has been individually trained to do work or perform tasks directly related to the disability for the benefit of an individual with a disability.

 Other animals, whether wild or domestic, do not qualify as service animals.

-Individuals with mental disabilities may use service animals that are individually trained to perform a specific tasks directly related to the disability.

 Individuals must keep the service animal under their direct control at all times, such as by a harness, leash, or other tether; however, if the use of a harness, leash, or other tether interferes with the service animal's safe, effective performance of work or tasks, or if the owner's disability prevents the use of such devices, then the service animal must be under the owner's control through voice control, signals, or other effective means.

 A “service animal trainee” means any eligible animal undergoing training to assist a person with a physical impairment and has the same rights as a fully trained dog when accompanied by a trainer.